oxidecomputer/bldb/README.md

 To push an element onto the stack, use the `push` command.
 To pop the top element, one may use the `pop` command.
-Note also that one the `.` command separator and `$` to push and pop items onto and from the environment stack.
+Note also that one can use the `.` command separator and `$` to push and pop items onto and from the environment stack.
 For example,

 ```
 $a b c